816 Jackson Street (Thibodaux, Louisiana)

 The house at 816 Jackson Street is a historic residence located in Thibodaux.

 Background

-Built in c.1895, the structure is a one-story frame cottage in Queen Anne Revival style with Stick–Eastlake details.
+Built c.
+1895, the structure is a one-story frame cottage in Queen Anne Revival style with Stick–Eastlake details.
 Despite having been altered on the rear, the facade and much of side elevations are original.

 The house was added to the National Register of Historic Places on July 22, 2009.